syncfusion-content/xamarin.android-docs/xamarin-android/SfPullToRefresh/getting-started.md

 ### Adding SfPullToRefresh using designer page

-1. Add a new axml file inside layout folder.
+1. Add a new xaml file inside the layout folder.
 2. Open the newly added file and switch to designer tab.

-3. Drag the SfPullToRefresh control from the tool box and drop it into the designer page.

-4. Since this is a hosting control it does not show a preview on the designer page and you can only see the PullToRefresh when deployed in the device.
+3. Drag the SfPullToRefresh control from toolbox and drop it into the designer page.
+Preview will not be shown since it is a hosting control.
+You can only see the PullToRefresh when deployed in the device.

-5. Open the properties window of SfPullToRefresh and set the required properties.
+4. Open the properties window of SfPullToRefresh and set the required properties.

 {% tabs %}